mecid/mecid.github.io/_posts/2022-09-07-customizing-toolbars-in-swiftui.md

 ```

 #### Toolbar background visibility
-Another new view modifier allows us to control the visibility of any bar owned by SwiftUI.
+Another new view modifier allows us to control the background visibility of any bar owned by SwiftUI.

 ```swift
 struct ContentView: View {